MohamedGouaouri/codecla-backend/tasks/1-database-design.md

 **TestCases** are used to evaluate Coders' submissions against predefined inputs and expected outputs.
 Each **TestCase** is assigned a weight value between 0 and 1, indicating its importance relative to other TestCases.
 Furthermore, **TestCases** consist of a set of **FunctionInputValues** representing the inputs for the function being tested, each with a name and corresponding value.

+The **Coder** can submit his code for grading, on submit, a **Submission** will be created, it's related to a specific challenge and contains information about the submission time, whether it successfully passed the grading and also the finale score after grading.

 ### Tasks